Counterfeit masks reaching frontline health workers in US

 But even experts were caught off guard.

-Franco Sagliocca, Mount Sinai procurement director, was working 18-hour days, seven days a week, to keep enough safety supplies in the hospital system’s ERs and ICUS as COVID-19 overwhelmed New York.
-He was searching, ordering and hustling for N95s, and was planning to buy from Shanghai Dasheng.
+Mount Sinai procurement director Franco Sagliocca was working 18-hour days, seven days a week, to keep enough safety supplies in the hospital system’s emergency rooms and intensive care units as COVID-19 overwhelmed New York.
+He was searching, ordering and hustling for N95s.
+And he was planning to buy from Shanghai Dasheng.

-“Our sourcing lead said, ‘Wait a minute guys, this is something we don’t want,'" Sagliocca said.
+“Our sourcing lead said, ‘’Wait a minute guys, this is something we don’t want,’ “ said Sagliocca.

-Associated Press writers Erika Kinetz in Rieti, Italy, Anthony Izaguirre in Charleston, West Virginia, Dake Kang in Beijing, and AP researcher Si Chen in Shanghai contributed to this story.

-Note: EDITOR’S NOTE — This story is part of an ongoing investigation by The Associated Press, the PBS series FRONTLINE, and the Global Reporting Centre that examines the deadly consequences of the fragmented worldwide medical supply chain.